Site icon I Love to Watch You Play

 Some of you may be thinking, this all sounds great, but I have a younger child with me, so I can’t just go off and do a workout.
 For parents with a child 3 or younger, I highly recommend getting a jogging stroller like a BOB so that you can still get your workout in.

 For parents with kids ages 4 and up in tow, get them a scooter or bike that they can ride along while you walk or jog.
 Another option is to stock your trunk with sports equipment like a soccer ball, basketball, kickball, and jump ropes and actively play with your younger kids while your older child practices.
 My daughter loves to challenge me to one-on-one soccer, which always starts with her kicking the ball out and us sprinting after it to gain initial control.
 This series of sprints is my workout!
 And she gains from having extra soccer practice that is totally for fun.
-Older kids can also play in the playground while you work out and may even be interested to try to keep up with what they see you doing!
+Older kids can also play in the playground while you work out and may even be interested in trying to keep up with what they see you doing!

 How To Know When To Pull Your Kid Off A Team